HAPIprotocol/integration-example-near/README.md

 ## What to do for using hapi?

-1. Add hapi to dependencies of your project in Cargo.toml
+1. Add [hapi-near-connector](https://crates.io/crates/hapi-near-connector) to dependencies of your project in Cargo.toml
 ```
 [dependencies]
 ...